-Our choir members are people who have experienced homelessness, or are simply going through a tough time in their lives.
+Our choir members are people who have experienced homelessness, or are simply going through a tough time.

-We want our choirs to provide a safe space where people can express themselves, without being labelled or judged.
-We aim for our choirs to help members build their confidence and skills, and make genuine, life long friendships, so that they are then in a better position to tackle the other challenges in their lives, and move away from homelessness long-term.
+We want our choirs to provide a safe space, where people can express themselves without being labelled, or judged.
+We aim for our choirs to help members build their confidence and skills, and make genuine life-long friendships, so that they are in a better position to tackle the other challenges in their lives and move away from homelessness long-term.

-As we navigated our way through multiple and ever chanign restrcitions, we were thrilled to return to in person choir rehearsals, gigs and workshops, after 18 months of being apart.
-We are so proud of our choirs families - our members, volunteers and staff - for being there for each other when we needed it most, and for never stopping singing.
+As we navigated our way through multiple and ever-changing restrictions, we were thrilled to return to in person choir rehearsals, gigs and workshops, after 18 months of being apart.
+We are so proud of our choir families - our members, volunteers and staff - for being there for each other when we needed it most, and for never stopping singing.